maastrichtlawtech/case-explorer-ui/docs/userguide/README.md

 # User Guide

+## Case Law Explorer
+The Case Law Explorer tool can be found [here](https://dev.d11iy22xsphp3a.amplifyapp.com/).
+A handbook on legal network analysis is under development and will be released soon.

 ## Browser
 The software is designed for Google Chrome, but also seems to function well in FireFox.
 Running the software in Safari is ***not*** recommended.